Skip to main content

 Frequently Asked Questions

 Salary figures are general estimates based on BLS Occupational Employment and Wage Statistics for Texas, industry salary surveys, and job posting data.
 Individual pay varies by employer, endorsements, experience, and market conditions.
-Last reviewed: March 2026.
+Last reviewed: April 2026.

 Ready to Start Your CDL Journey?